World Health Day 2020: Support nurses and midwives

 - Nurses and midwives often working in challenging circumstances: undervalued, under-resourced and overworked.

 - 70 percent of the global health and social workforce are women.
 Nurses and midwives represent a large portion of this.

 What you can do to support nurses and midwives

-Here are some ideas on how you as an individual can make a difference:
+Here are some ideas on how you can support these important health care workers:

-Sources: World Health Organisation and Ministry of Health websites.Published on Friday, March 8th, 2019, under Events
+Source: World Health Organisation website.Published on Wednesday, March 11th, 2020, under Events